Pierlam/OpenExcelSdk/README.md

 // open an excel file
 string filename = @".\Files\data.xlsx";
-res = proc.Open(filename, out ExcelFile excelFile, out error);
+ExcelFile excelFile = proc.OpenExcelFile(filename);

-// get the first sheet of the excel file proc.GetFirstSheet(excelFile, out ExcelSheet excelSheet, out error);
+// get the first sheet of the excel file
+ExcelSheet excelSheet = proc.GetFirstSheet(excelFile);

-// get cell at B7, if the cell doesn't exists, cell is null, not an error proc.GetCellAt(excelSheet, "B7", out ExcelCell cell, out error);
+// get cell at B7, if the cell doesn't exists, cell is null, it's not an error ExcelCell cell= proc.GetCellAt(excelSheet, "B7");

-// get the type and the value of cell proc.GetCellTypeAndValue(excelSheet, cell, out cellValueMulti, out error);
+// get the type and the value of cell cellValueMulti= proc.GetCellValue(excelSheet, cell);

 //> type of the cell can be: string, int, double, DateTime, DateOnly, TimeOnly.